 - a physical description or photograph

-During World War I and World War II, many aliens in Australia were interned in internment camps.
+During the First World War and Second World War, many aliens in Australia were interned in internment camps.

 Searching for internment and alien registration records